Githaiga22/groupie-tracker/README.md

 ## Project Overview

  Groupie Tracker is a web application designed to help music enthusiasts keep track of their favorite artists and bands.
-The application allows users to search for artists, view their discography, and explore similar artists.
+The application allows users to see artists, view their discography, and explore similar artists.

 ### Features: